 December 4, 2015

 It’s go time!
 Or it almost is.
-You’ll soon be finished with cosmetology school or massage therapy training, or esthetics or nails.
+You’ll soon be finished with cosmetology school.
 All that hard work, acquiring knowledge in the classroom will soon be over.
 Now, another phase of your journey is just around the corner and coming fast.
 Are you ready?

 “What are you trying to accomplish?”
 Hummel says, “It’s as simple as that.
 What does your ideal future life look like?
 What do you want and what do you want for your career?”